What Is Screen Printing?

 Screen printing will also maintain quality.
 Unlike many other methods of printing which do not last well and do not have a precise, quality transfer, screen printing will produce a durable item that can be washed without fear that the design will disappear.

 If you are thinking about making an order for screen printing with new branding or to launch your business, you should be aware that screen printing transfers onto some fabrics better than others.
 A general rule of thumb is to keep things as natural as possible.
 This is because synthetics have more plastic and oil and do not absorb water (and thus the colour emulsion) as well.
 Printed cotton bags or a high quality printed canvas bags will produce the best results for screen printed designs.

 Wherever possible, bear in mind the type of printing you might require when designing your logo or branding.
 It is important that the image file used for screen printing is a vector.
 Unfortunately, because of the process of screen printing, it is not possible to achieve a gradient or fade-effect with this method -this kind of design would require a transfer print, which you can read a little more about in this blog post.

 Screen printing is effective for businesses and branded merchandise because it is extremely cost effective for mass order.
 A printing block or frame will have to be created for any unique design, but it can then be re-used for the full order.
 It is also a really quick process once it gets going.

-For more information or to request a quote, get in touch with the team at The Printed Bag Shop, today!
+For more information or to make an order today, get in touch with the team at The Printed Bag Shop, today!